mlloliveira/EdgeRAG/README.md

 EdgeRAG is a **reproducibility-first, publication-facing refactor** of the local RAG experiment used in the paper *Resource-Constrained Evaluation of Quantized Local LLMs for Retrieval-Augmented Generation*.

-The repository is intentionally conservative.
-It does **not** replace the original experiment with a new design.
-Instead, it reorganizes the already-run study into a cleaner package with stable entry points, preserved legacy wrappers, documented outputs, and paper-friendly artifact locations.

 ## What this repository evaluates

 The experiment evaluates four pipelines under a fixed local-stack workflow: